stanchan/clock-8001/README.md

 You need to compile https://gitlab.com/Depili/rpi-matrix for a small program that will listen on udp socket for the led matrix data and handle driving the led matrix.

 Compile the led matrix clock binary with `go get gitlab.com/Depili/clock-8001/cmd/clock`

+## Mitti and Millumin osc-converter

+To convert timecodes and video information sent by Mitti or Millumin to commands understood by the clock use `go get gitlab.com/Depili/clock-8001`.
+This can also be used to bridge the osc traffic across different networks.

+## OSC commands understood by the clock

+### /clock/tally and /qmsk/clock/count (legacy)

+Payload:
+1. float32 red component of the text color
+2. float32 green component of the text color
+3. float32 blue component of the text color
+4. string single character symbol to display before the time
+5. int32 the time, 0-99, will be displayed as two characters
+6. string single character for the time unit (h, m, s)

+## /clock/countdown/start

+Starts a countdown timer with the duration from the payload.

+Payload:
+1. int32 timer duration in seconds

+## /clock/countdown/modify

+Modifies the duration of running countdown.

+Payload:
+1. int32 time in seconds to add or substract from the running timer

+## /clock/countup/start

+Starts counting up time.

+Payload: none

+## /clock/kill

+(Almost) blanks the display.
+Only the 12 static leds and one led on the ring will be on.

+## /clock/normal

+Returns the clock to normal mode displaying current time.